Pollok Country Park: History and features

 The park, through which the White Cart Water flows towards Paisley, is the largest within the city of Glasgow.
 It was originally part of the Old Pollok Estate, which was home to the Maxwell family for over 700 years.
 In 1966 Mrs Anne Maxwell Macdonald gifted the estate, including Pollok House, to Glasgow Corporation with the condition that it remained a public park.

 In 1878 the Poloc Cricket Club was established.
-Their Shawholm ground is one of several sporting facilities which ring the core of the park, including public playing fields at Nether Pollok near Shawlands (once containing the home ground of Pollok F.C. until 1926) and Norwood near Pollokshields, the private fields of Police Scotland and Hutchesons' Grammar School (previously, Craigholme School), the rugby ground of Cartha Queens Park RFC, Dumbreck Riding School and two golf clubs: Haggs Castle (founded 1910) located next to the M77 motorway and Pollok (1892) to the north of Barrhead Road, a dual carriageway which is the only direct route between the east and west sides of the park approximately 1.4 miles in length.
+Their Shawholm ground, which was converted to a football facility in 2023, is one of several sporting facilities which ring the core of the park.
+This includes public playing fields at Nether Pollok near Shawlands (once containing the home ground of Pollok F.C. until 1926) and Norwood near Pollokshields, the private fields of Police Scotland and Hutchesons' Grammar School (previously, Craigholme School), the rugby ground of Cartha Queens Park RFC, Dumbreck Riding School and two golf clubs: Haggs Castle (founded 1910) located next to the M77 motorway and Pollok (1892) to the north of Barrhead Road, a dual carriageway which is the only direct route between the east and west sides of the park approximately 1.4 miles in length.
 On the other side of the road is a further golf club, Cowglen (1906).

 In 1954 the park also became home to Pollokshaws Bowling Club, the land donated by Sir John Maxwell Stirling-Maxwell of Pollok House; the club moved across Pollokshaws Road to celebrate its centenary.
 It is located near to Pollokshaws West railway station on the Glasgow South Western Line which is the nearest to the centre of the park and near-adjacent to its main entrance; railway station on a different route (the Cathcart Circle) is approximately a 0.5 km walk from the main entrance.

 The park also contains the Burrell Collection, a purpose-built building designed to hold the large, eclectic antique and art collection of shipping magnate William Burrell, who donated the collection to the City of Glasgow on his death.
 Another feature of interest is the award-winning fold of Highland cattle, which is the most accessible of this species for the majority of Scots.
 In 2004, three mountain biking routes were opened by Olympic cyclist Chris Hoy.
 Strathclyde Police's mounted and dog-handling divisions are based in the park.
 There are two allotment gardens, one near Haggs Castle Golf Club and one at Pollokshaws.